To register please call 914-606-6830 and press option 1

 Sec.
 C: 4 Sun., Apr.
 15-May 6, 9:00 am-3:00 pm. #12958

 Phlebotomy Training Program

-Introduces basic concepts of the procedures used for obtaining blood from veins and capillaries.
-The use of equipment and types of blood tubes will be explained.
+Introduces basic concepts of the procedures used for obtaining blood from veins and capillaries and the use of equipment and types of blood tubes.
 Prerequisite: Infection Control for Phlebotomy Students.
-Upon successful completion, earn a WCC certificate.
+Earn a WCC certificate.

 CE-HCARE 2044OS, $610 (+ textbook).

 Sec.
 A: 8 M/Th, Feb.
 19-Mar.
 15, 3:00-7:30 pm. #12959